 Once the injury or illness is reported, the employer’s insurance carrier will then review the details of the report and issue or deny benefits.
 Once Workers’ Compensation benefits are approved, the injured employee will see the employer’s doctor of choice that will assess the nature and extent of the worker’s injuries and determine a treatment plan.

 Workers’ Compensation benefits will pay partial wages to employees that are out of work for more than a week due to their injury.
 They will also cover all medical costs involved in treating the injury.
 In some cases, a worker may have the right to sue a third party that may be liable for the workplace accident.
 For example, a worker that is injured due to a scaffold collapse may be entitled to file a personal injury claim against the manufacturer of the scaffold.
 An experienced Workers’ Compensation lawyer can advise on the potential for additional compensation.

 Cherry Hill Workers’ Compensation Lawyers at DiTomaso Law Help Injured Workers Claim the Benefits They Deserve

-If you or someone you know has suffered a workplace accident, or if you have been diagnosed with a work-related illness, the Cherry Hill Workers’ Compensation lawyers at DiTomaso Law can help.
+After reviewing these Workers’ Compensation FAQs, if you or someone you know has suffered a workplace accident, or if you have been diagnosed with a work-related illness, the Cherry Hill Workers’ Compensation lawyers at DiTomaso Law can help.
 Call us at 856-414-0010 or contact us online to schedule a free consultation today.
 Located in Cherry Hill, New Jersey, we serve clients throughout South Jersey, including Mt.
 Holly and Camden County.